 Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the wait list by confirming information on the website every 30 days.
 Failure to do so will result in removal from the wait list.
-When a space is offered in a viable care option (CDC, FCC, etc) parent/guardians are given forty-eight (48) hours to accept or decline the space.
+When a space is offered in a viable care option parent/guardians are given forty-eight (48) hours to accept or decline the space.
 If parent/guardian does not confirm the offered space on MilitaryChildCare.com within forty-eight (48) hours, the space will be made available to the next eligible child/youth on the wait list.

-Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc) and the appropriate age group (infant, toddler, preschool and school-age) for the child.
-Care may be on or off-post in any CDS system (CDC, FCC, SAC) at any location convenient to either the home or work.
-Viable off-post care options are those that are comparable in price and quality to CDS sponsored child care options.
+Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc.) and the appropriate age group (infant, toddler, preschool and school-age) for the child.
+Care may be in any CDS system (CDC, SAC) at any location convenient to either the home or work.
+Viable care options are those that are comparable in price and quality to CDS sponsored child care options.